andkoc001/Multi-Paradigm-Programming/README.md

 > The term _programming paradigm_ is the style or the way of thinking about and approaching problems. - Lecture's notes

-As a practical problem, a shop simulation has been chosen.
+(here, list the paradigms selected to deal with the task)

+## Simulation of a shop

+The task of this project assignment is to apply two different programming paradigmns to solve a practical problem, so that each of the paradigms would show their advantages and disadvantages.
+The selected paradigms are:

+a. procedural paradigm - C language
+b. object oriented paradigm - Jave language.

+The practical problem is to  built a simulation of a shop.
 The program is to simulate the cash and stock flow, monitor customers expenditure, etc. (more precise description to be added later)

-(here, list the paradigms selected to deal with the task)
+The following functionality is included into the simulation:

+1. Entities: Shop, Customer(s), Product(s), Stock
+2. Model the entities
+3. Print product info
+4. Print customer info
+5. Add item to customers list
+6. Read in stock from a file
+s

-## Shop simulation in C
+## Application in C - procedural paradigm

 C programming language is an example of a procedural programming paradigm.

+...

+## Application in C - procedural paradigm

+Java programming language is an example of a object oriented programming paradigm.

+...

+## Findings

 ...

 ___
 ## References